 Nuclear or hydrogen energy is a promising clean fuel.
 As a small amount of fuel can provide a huge amount of energy, reducing the overall weight of the aircraft; while its high efficiency guarantees extra miles without the need for continuous refueling.
 Nuclear energy is already used by the Navy to power massive aircraft carriers and submarines, with the well-developed nuclear fusion method offering more energy per unit mass than any other conventional fuel .
 The thrust exerted by the combustion of nuclear fuel can also significantly improve an aircraft’s range, making supersonic and hypersonic speed a possibility.

 Radical developments in artificial intelligence (AI) mean pilotless aircraft are no longer the stuff of sci-fi movies.
-But while a fully pilotless system could increase safety and lower operating costs, there are also security concerns, such as cyber attacks during which criminals could gain control of a flight from the ground and blackmail those onboard .
+But while a fully pilotless system could lower operating costs, there are also security concerns, such as cyber attacks during which criminals could gain control of a flight from the ground and blackmail those onboard .
 In light of military drones being hacked or electronically jammed and forced to land ,, it’s feared that terrorists could remotely hijack a pilotless plane without even being traced at the airport.
 Technology can also fail without warning, such as when a Tesla self-driving car crashed during a drive, killing the driver.
-As no system is 100% failsafe, many experts believe AI technology should focus on reducing the need onboard staff rather than fully eliminating them, while allowing for human intervention during an emergency.
+Many experts believe AI technology should focus on reducing the need onboard staff rather than fully eliminating them, while allowing for human intervention during an emergency.
 This would still reduce operating costs while limiting the risk of cyber attacks.